open-telemetry/opentelemetry-java-instrumentation/CONTRIBUTING.md

 ## Troubleshooting PR build failures

-The build logs are very long and there is a lot of parallelization, so the logs can be hard to decipher, but if you scroll to the bottom you should see something like:
+The build logs are very long and there is a lot of parallelization, so the logs can be hard to decipher, but if you expand the "Build scan" step, you should see something like:

 ```
-Publishing build scan...
+Run cat build-scan.txt
 https://gradle.com/s/ila4qwp5lcf5s
 ```